The following questions were submitted by readers like you.

 Q. Aside from Matti, who’s your favorite character.

 A. That’s hard.
-I love writing Abby, Jack, gruff McClure, and Joe.
+In the Matti James series, I loved developing Abby and McClure.
 Each has a different personality.
-Abby’s delightfully flaky, means well, but has her own agenda.
-Jack’s a jokester with hidden qualities that become evident over time.
+Abby’s delightfully flaky, means well, but has her own agenda or thinks she does.
 McClure’s all business, but he has a soft spot for Matti and can bend the rules.
-Joe comes from a world of espionage and intrigue.
-We’re never sure what to believe.
-Hate to say it, but he’s based, in part, on the real thing.
+In RELENTLESS, I especially enjoyed writing the conflict between Jenna and Fuentes.

 Q. Which villain was the most twisted?